BadiaLab/AutoExperimentsProjectTemplate.jl/README.md

 ## TODOs

-* In the `DrWatson.jl` scripts, I am using the `@tagsave` macro in order to record inside the data file the git commit ID of the project at which the results were generated.
-However, the data file name does not include the commit ID.
-As a result, we cannot re-run the experiments for a different commit without removing the files of the previous commit.
-We can easily get around this be either tagging the filename with the commit ID, or outputting the files in a separate subfolder `data/ex1/commit_ID`.
-In either case, the Pluto notebook needs to be modified such that we provide aslo the `commit_ID` for which we want to visualize the results.

 * (Optionally) Split evenly the experiments triggered in `experiments/ex1` into job scripts so that we can exploit HPC node parallelism.